Rizwan1312004/SQL_Task4/README.md

 * **Electronics** has a significantly higher average price.
 * The dataset offers a clear comparison of sales performance across categories.

----

-Let me know if you need this in markdown, PDF, or a presentation-ready format!